chinapedia/wikipedia.abstract.en/Page/Spirituality.md

 Traditionally, spirituality referred to a religious process of re-formation which "aims to recover the original shape of man", oriented at "the image of God" as exemplified by the founders and sacred texts of the religions of the world.
 The term was used within early Christianity to refer to a life oriented toward the Holy Spirit and broadened during late medieval times to include mental aspects of life.

 In modern times, the term both spread to other religious traditions and broadened to refer to a wider range of experience, including a range of esoteric traditions and religious traditions.
-Modern usages tend to refer to a subjective experience of a sacred dimension and the "deepest values and meanings by which people live", often in a context separate from organized religious institutions, such as a belief in a supernatural (beyond the known and observable) realm, personal growth, a quest for an ultimate or sacred meaning, religious experience, or an encounter with one's own "inner dimension".
-Benozzo_Gozzoli_004a.jpg nurtured contemplative spirituality]] Gandhara_Buddha_(tnm).jpeg with a halo, 1st–2nd century AD (or earlier), Greco-Buddhist art of Gandhara.]]
+Modern usages tend to refer to a subjective experience of a sacred dimension and the "deepest values and meanings by which people live", often in a context separate from organized religious institutions, such as a belief in a supernatural (beyond the known and observable) realm, personal growth, a quest for an ultimate or sacred meaning, religious experience, or an encounter with one's own "inner dimension". nurtured contemplative spirituality]] with a halo, 1st–2nd century AD (or earlier), Greco-Buddhist art of Gandhara.]]

 Etymology